tanks104/akkadian-for-beginners/README.md

 # akkadian-for-beginners
-Internet resource indexes for beginners of Akkadian language.
+Internet resourcse index for beginners of Akkadian language.